sonic-net/SONiC/doc/wol/Wake-on-LAN-HLD.md

 6-11: "Source MAC"
 12-13: "Ethertype"
 14-19: "Repetitions of 0xff"
-20-115: "Repetitions of target MAC(16 bytes in total)"
+20-115: "Repetitions of target MAC(16 times in total)"
 116-121: "Password(0, 4 or 6 bytes)"
 ```